derricks/derricks.github.io/chapter_book_thoughts.md

   * Premise: A girl whose creativity is shown by literally having her think best when upside-down has school adventures
   * General thoughts: The writing in this is poppy, which can be a bit wearing for the course of the book.
 I like the fact that Beatrice's friendship issue is a bit different -- her partner in crime from 2nd grade is trying to be more "normal."
   * Social commentary: Beatrice's 3rd grade teacher is a good example of how _not_ to be compassionate towards kids.
 She's held up as a mean, judging figure.
 There's a lot of commentary on being normal or not, though a fair amount is between the lines.
 Beatrice is Caucasian.

+_Knights vs. Dinosaurs_, Matt Phelan
+  * Premise: Braggart Knights of the Round Table are sent back in time to battle dinosaurs.
+They have to work together to actually win, though.
+  * General thoughts: This is a bit like an Onion headline or SNL skit: Funny idea, but mediocre execution.
+The knight battles get old quickly, and the ending feels very neat.
+  * Social commentary: Two of the characters -- spoiler! -- are girls in disguise.
+This causes some consternation amongst the knights, but it's done well enough.
+Though why you can imagine time-traveling knights but not having openly female Arthurian Knights is beyond me.
+Also, given the premise, it should be no surprise that there's lots of violence in this book, which your kid may or may not like.

+_Mac B., Kid Spy_ series, Mac Barnett
+  * Premise: The real-life Mac Barnett spins a yarn of the somewhat fictional child Mac Barnett, who is called into duty as a spy.
+  * General thoughts: Barnett is a champ at writing for children, and this book falls right in his wheelhouse.
+The actual spying is silly, with somewhat ludicrous adventures, but every kid imagines themselves a spy, so this should satisfy that.
+  * Social commentary: Mac B. is, unsurprisingly, a Caucasian boy like Mac Barnett the author.
+Since he uses his own life as a guide, he lives with a divorced mom who doesn't seem to have a lot of money.

 _Jada Jones_ series, Kelly Starling Lyons
   * Premise: Typical friendship/school adventures